 - Online Job Board – Attorney positions are posted on the law school’s password-protected Online Job Board.
 Alumni Log-In

-- Judicial Clerkships – For access to federal judicial clerkship listings, click here.
+- Judicial Clerkships – For access to federal judicial clerkship listings, create an account at OSCAR .
 For sample cover letters, application deadlines, and other resources for state and federal clerkships, view the Judicial Clerkship section of the CDO's page on My BoydLaw (requires login to UNLV My BoydLaw).

 - Other Online Resources – For access to the following sites, log into the CDO's page on My BoydLaw (requires login to UNLV My BoydLaw).

 - Intercollegiate Job Bank

 Please contact the CDO at (702) 895-2326 or BSLCareerServices@unlv.edu to obtain password access for any password-protected sites.

 Personalized Career Counseling – Includes résumé and cover letter review and individual counseling to develop strategies for identifying opportunities and developing job search tools and techniques.